-In this month's issue, we explore an underutilized function of the Blockstream Satellite, the ability to broadcast public and private messages over the network using Lightning payments.
+In this issue of Layer-2 Report, we explore an underutilized function of the Blockstream Satellite: the ability to broadcast public and private messages over the network using Lightning payments.

 By either running the Blockstream Satellite API independently via

 blocksat-cli or accessing a user-friendly version on the official Blockstream website, users can beam text-based messages, audio, video, and other data into space with little more than a Lightning wallet.

 Before diving into the specifics of the API, let's first learn a little more about the Blockstream Satellite.